SongminYu/render/dashboards/readme.md

 - [ ] Heating Technologies 32 and 33 not in Reference
 - CSV files need to be seperated by ',' not by ';' (Maybe that is also the reason why Sirin can't open the csv files in excel)
   Control Panel -> Clock and Region –> Change the date, time, or number format -> Additional settings -> List seperator
+- Comments in existing code so that it is better understandable

 ### Later stage